zephyrproject-rtos/zephyr/boards/st/stm32373c_eval/doc/index.rst

 Other hardware features are not yet supported in this Zephyr port.

-The default configuration can be found in the defconfig file :zephyr_file:`boards/arm/stm32373c_eval/stm32373c_eval_defconfig`
+The default configuration can be found in :zephyr_file:`boards/st/stm32373c_eval/stm32373c_eval_defconfig`

 Connections and IOs
 ===================